-Consultation is not consent – reflecting on community participation in a city planning process: By Harold Lavender
+Consultation is not consent – reflecting on community participation in a city planning process

 (*See a point-by-point quick summary of the differences between the Low-Income Caucus’s plan and the City’s DTES Local Area Plan here)

 The DTES Local Area Planning Process is rapidly winding down to an unsatisfactory conclusion.
 When low-income caucus members

 petition on the street for our demands, we feel overwhelming support.
 Community members favour building much more social housing, so that they won’t be displaced and can afford to live here.
 They want to control the spread of high-end stores and create better services which meet our needs in a dignified way.

 But the spirit of the sprawling 183 page draft report is very alien to what we are hearing on the street.
 Not everything in the report is bad but overall it falls extremely short of what low-income residents want and deserve.

 How did this happen?

 As an original DNC board member, I helped negotiate the LAPP terms of reference.
 We reached enough agreement to proceed.
 The City signed off on a mandate which aimed to improve the lives of local residents, particularly the low-income and vulnerable.
 It agreed to work in partnership with the LAPP committee that consisted of a low-income majority and fully reflected its diverse nature (women, aboriginal, people of colour, etc.).